thomykay/dhbw-projectmanagement1/lesson 104 - agile intro/lesson104 - slides.md

 # Practice - Gain Expertise in Tooling

 1. Each team, grab a topic
-   1. Markdown
-   2. diagrams.net
+   1. Markdown, diagrams.net
-   3. Github Pages
-   4. Git
-   5. vscode
+   1. vscode
-   6. IntelliJ, vi, byo
+   1. Github Pages, Git
-2. Take ⏲️10 minutes to collect the expertise we have in the whole team about this topic
+1. Take ⏲️10 minutes to collect the expertise we have in the whole team about this topic
-3. In ⏲️6 x 3 minutes, share your expertise with the whole team
+1. In ⏲️6 x 3 minutes, share your expertise with the whole team

 ---